fmselab/ctwedge/README.md

 ## Dependencies
 It requires:
-- JavaCC
-- Xtext
-- Xtend
 - Eclipse JEE with PDT (Plugin Development Toolkit)
+- JavaCC, Xtext, and Xtend (can be installed from the Eclipse Marketplace)
 - `acts-3.0.jar` to be copied into `ctwedge.generator/libs` folder

 ## Setup